Samantha Kerr Biography

 In 2013, ESPN aired an hour-long of ESPN's Aussies Abroad entitled,

 in which Sam Kerr featured.
 In this episode, four Australian national team players (Kerr, Lisa De Vanna, Kyah Simon, and Caitlin Foord) are profiled with their experience playing internationally.
 According to ESPN, "the rise of Europe on the women's club scene is central to the tidal shift the game is currently experiencing,...so ESPN has been tracking the careers of every Australian women's football player overseas".
 This prolific young female-forward alongside her other Matildas' teammates are the first women footballers in the world who are included in EA Sports' FIFA video game series in FIFA 16.
-She was later in 2019, starred on the cover of the Australian version of the FIFA 19 video game, and afterward, in September 2020 she almost reached Megan Rapinone as it was stated Sam is now the second-highest rated female player in FIFA 21 with a 92-rated card, which was only beat by Megan Rapinoe's 93 ratings.
+She was later in 2019, starred on the cover of the Australian version of the FIFA 19 video game, and afterward, in September 2020 she almost reached Megan Rapinone as it was stated Sam was the second-highest rated female player in FIFA 21 with a 92-rated card, which was only beat by Megan Rapinoe's 93 ratings.
+She has 91 overall on FIFA 23.

 Besides, she has worked with some high-profile magazines.
 In July 2013, Sam and some of Matildas's teammates including Melissa Barbieri, Kyah Simon, Thea Slatyer, and Sarah Walsh, appeared on the cover of the July 2011 issue of Australian FourFourTwo.
 She also featured on the cover of Vogue Australia in 2018.
 Also, she has an endorsement contract with Nike and is the ambassador of Coca-Cola-owned Powerade.
 She also played in a commercial which according to Sydney Morning Herald, is a three-minute-long ad, which premiered during the Champions League final and also graced screens during the World Cup in Paris.
 Stay tuned as we take a look at